WriteSpeakCode/own-expertise-2014/coding.md

 Step 1: Find an Open Source Project to Contribute to (15 min)
 ---------------------------------------------------------------

+Using your brainstorms on your values knowledge, and experience, research some projects you would be interested in contributing to.

 1. Find 1-3 potential projects to contribute to
   1. _______________________
   2. _______________________
   3. _______________________
-2. Share what you found: <https://github.com/WriteSpeakCode/own-expertise-2014/blob/master/coding-opportunities.md>
+2. Share what you found on the etherpad.

 Tips for brainstorming potential projects:
 - What projects do you use and would personally benefit from?
 - Is there an issue you're passionate about?
 - Contributions don't have to be *just* code.
-Many open source projects are sorely needing better documentation (think of all the libraries you've used that could benefit from more/clearer examples)
+Many open source projects are sorely needing better documentation (think of all the libraries you've used that could benefit from more/clearer examples), tests, and design.

-What to look for:
-- good documentation on how to contribute, including how to setup and run
-- good test coverage (so you know you don’t break shit)
-- a community (google group, IRC, forum etc)
-- labelled issues

 Resources:
 -  CodeMontage: Open Source Projects with Social Impact <https://www.codemontage.com/projects>